Finn Church Aid – Action for Human Dignity

 Aiming for permanent change

-Permanent change in developing countries can only be achieved through perseverant cooperation with local communities and people.
-Finn Church Aid is committed to working until the people in need can secure their livelihood and satisfy their basic needs independently.
+Permanent change in developing countries can only be achieved through persistent cooperation with local communities and people.
+Finn Church Aid is committed to working until the people in need can independently secure their livelihood and satisfy their basic needs.

 For human rights, against poverty

-The reduction of poverty requires the realisation of peace and human rights.
+The reduction of poverty requires achieving peace and the realisation of human rights.
 Through our projects, we work to ensure both.
 We encourage decision-makers and all Finns to address structures that induce poverty, violence and human rights violations.